The following is a brief review of The Jesus Storybook Bible by Sally Lloyd-Jones published in 2007.

 - 4. These previous 3 things are written in the Bible.

-According to the author, all 4 of these things are true as she looks at and interprets Psalm 19:1-2.
+According to the author, all four of these things are true as she looks at and interprets Psalm 19:1-2.
 Would the Jesus of the Scripture be able to read those introductory statements and know that this was His Father that was being talked about?
 I do not believe so.
-Let’s look at each claim in light of Psalm 19.
+Let’s look at each claim, in light of Psalm 19.

 First, the author writes: “God wrote, ‘I love you’ – he wrote it in the sky, and on the earth, and under the sea.
 He wrote his message everywhere!”
-Again, the author is using Psalms 19:1-2 to make this claim.
-In order to accurately test this claim, we must first grasp what the 19th chapter of Psalms is actually stating.
+In order to accurately test this claim, we must first grasp what the 19th chapter of Psalms is stating.

-Psalms 19 is broken down into two sections: God’s works and God’s words.
-Verses 1-6 state that the works of God’s hands (ie heavens, days, nights, sun) display His greatness, His goodness, His eternality, and His omnipotence using personification.
-The second section, verses 7-14, state that the words of God are perfect, sure, right, pure, true, and more desirable than gold.
+Psalm 19 is divided into two sections: God’s works and God’s words.
+Verses 1-6 state that the works of God’s hands (ie. heavens, days, nights, sun) display His greatness, goodness, eternality, and omnipotence – using personification.
+The second section, verses 7-14, states that the words of God are perfect, sure, right, pure, true, and more desirable than gold.

-The next statement by the author also causes a very serious theological problem: “Because God created everything in His world to reflect Him like a mirror…” The word “reflect” means: To give back or show an image of; to reproduce.
+The next statement by the author, “Because God created everything in His world to reflect Him like a mirror…,” also causes a very serious theological problem.
+The word “reflect” means: To give back or show an image of; to reproduce.
 (Dictionary.com) So, for the author to say that creation reflects God like a mirror is to say that we can look at nature and we will see God in it.
 But, God is not “in” His creation in this sense.
 He is separate from it.